dafyddcrosby/docs.daveops.net/books/the_five_dysfunctions_of_a_team_by_patrick_lencioni.md

+---
-# The Five Dysfunctions of a Team by Patrick Lencioni
+title: The Five Dysfunctions of a Team by Patrick Lencioni
-@books
+---

 * Inattention to results - status and ego
 * Avoidance of accountability - low standards